Department of Labor Logo United States Department of Labor

 Advancement

-After gaining licensure, a professional engineer may seek credentialing that demonstrates his or her expertise in a civil engineering specialty.
-Such a credential may be helpful for advancement to senior technical or even managerial positions.
+PEs who have certification that demonstrates expertise in a civil engineering specialty also may be able to advance into senior technical or managerial positions.

 Pay About this section